Michael (archangel): Judaism

-According to midrash Genesis Rabbah, Michael saved Hananiah and his companions from the Fiery furnace.
+According to midrash Genesis Rabbah, Michael saved Hananiah and his companions from the fiery furnace.
 Michael was active in the time of Esther: "The more Haman accused Israel on earth, the more Michael defended Israel in heaven".
 It was Michael who reminded Ahasuerus that he was Mordecai's debtor; and there is a legend that Michael appeared to the high priest Hyrcanus, promising him assistance.

-According to Legends of the Jews, archangel Michael was the chief of a band of angels who questioned God's decision to create man on Earth; a deeper analysis about Archangel Michael's action here is that Archangel Michael could have also questioned God as to why he did not kill Satan and his rebel horde of demons the minute Adam and Eve were created, thus removing the parable of evil and the question of the Garden of Eden.
-Regardless, the entire band of angels, except for Michael, was then consumed by fire.
+According to Legends of the Jews, archangel Michael was the chief of a band of angels who questioned God's decision to create man on Earth.
+The entire band of angels, except for Michael, was then consumed by fire.

 Christianity

 The Eastern Orthodox Church celebrates the Miracle at Chonae on September 6.
 The pious legend surrounding the event states that John the Apostle, when preaching nearby, foretold the appearance of Michael at Cheretopa near Lake Salda, where a healing spring appeared soon after the Apostle left; in gratitude for the healing of his daughter, one pilgrim built a church on the site.
 Local pagans, who are described as jealous of the healing power of the spring and the church, attempt to drown the church by redirecting the river, but the Archangel, "in the likeness of a column of fire", split the bedrock to open up a new bed for the stream, directing the flow away from the church.
-The legend is supposed to have predated the actual events, but the 5th – 7th-century texts that refer to the miracle at Chonae formed the basis of specific paradigms for "properly approaching" angelic intermediaries for more effective prayers within the Christian culture.
+The legend is supposed to have predated the actual events, but the fifth- to seventh-century texts that refer to the miracle at Chonae formed the basis of specific paradigms for "properly approaching" angelic intermediaries for more effective prayers within the Christian culture.